turingschool/backend-curriculum-site/module1/homework_assignments.md

 ### 3.4
 * [GitHub Flow: Issues with Git-flow](http://scottchacon.com/2011/08/31/github-flow.html)
 * [GitHub Guides: Understanding the GitHub Flow](https://guides.github.com/introduction/flow/index.html)
+* To prepare for tomorrow's Gear Up tomorrow, read this article, [Are You An Introvert Or An Extrovert?
+What It Means For Your Career"](http://bit.ly/2gKuaZg), and take 5 minutes to reflect on where you fall on the spectrum of extrovert and introvert.

 ### 3.5 (weekend)
 * Update portfolio with reflections from Friday's Gear Up session and any project evaluations received this week.
 See the portfolio requirements and the associated repository [here](https://github.com/turingschool/portfolios)